Sanyaqouser123/Phishing-Simulation-Project/README.md

 # Phishing-Simulation-Project
-A phishing simulation project using GoPhish to test social engineering techniques.
+A phishing simulation project using GoPhish to replicate social engineering attacks with a Google account verification suspicious login.